• Burgdorf Hot Springs is a unique geothermal oasis in the Payette National Forest

 • Features an Olympic-size pool with hot mineral water and small soaking tubs

-In 1972, Burgdorf Hot Springs was added to the National Register of Historic Site.
+The springs were added to the National Register of Historic Places in 1972.

 Burgdorf Hot Springs | Facts